Boutique hotels in Europe with 70s design style

 Perched at the top of the Spanish Steps, Hotel de la Ville is one of those rare places that manages to feel glamorous without being intimidating.
 The building itself is 18th century, but its recent redesign leans into rich 70s flair: velvet sofas in jewel tones, bold patterned walls, and warm lighting that gives every corner a cinematic glow.
 It’s more playful than the heavy Roman palazzi you might expect, and that’s what makes it so refreshing.

-Rooms are equally inviting, blending retro patterns with modern comfort.
+Rooms are equally inviting, blending retro design with modern comfort.
 Think marble bathrooms, plush textiles, and big windows that let the Roman light pour in.
-After a day of exploring, it’s the kind of space you’ll actually look forward to coming back to.

 If you’re looking for a boutique hotel in Dublin city center that doesn’t feel generic, The Dean Dublin is a solid choice.
 It’s bold, colorful, and full of personality, mixing mid-century shapes with a 70s-inspired retro vibe that makes the whole space feel effortlessly cool.